brandenw95/UVIC_CSC_360_Notes/README.md

 ![image-20230214204519835](assets/image-20230214204519835.png)

+# Lecture 15 (02-13-23)

 ## Race condition

 - Describes situation where outcome of computation depends upon:
   - relative speed of processes, or
   - interleaving of operations, or
   - both.
 - Debugging programs that have race conditions is very, Very, VERY hard
   -  Interleaving is often dependent upon seemingly random events
   -  Hard to replicate
   -  Not always present (i.e., race conditions may show up infrequently)
 - Presence of race condition often indicated by weird and unexplained behavior…
   -  … yet identifying the race condition takes much ingenuity!